apache/amoro/site/docs/en/guides/deployment.md

     zookeeper-address: 127.0.0.1:2181,127.0.0.1:2182,127.0.0.1:2183 # ZooKeeper server address.
 ```

-### 配置 Optimizer
+### Config Optimizer

-Self-optimizing requires configuration of optimizer resources, including containers configuration and optimizer group
+Self-optimizing requires configuration of optimizer resources, including containers configuration.
+Taking the
-configuration.
-Taking the configuration of Flink type optimizer as an example, the configuration is as follows.
-For
+configuration of Flink type optimizer as an example, the configuration is as follows.
+For detailed parameter instructions
-detailed parameter instructions and configuration of other types, please refer to [managing-optimizers](managing-optimizers.md)
+and configuration of other types, please refer to [managing-optimizers](managing-optimizers.md)

 ```shell
 containers: